 Mr. Odom was educated in the Durham Schools.
 At Campbell College he was Treasurer and a charter member of Nu Kappa Chapter of Alpha Phi Omega, Service Fraternity, President of Phi Beta Lambda, President of North Carolina Future Business Leaders of America, and selected the North Carolina’s Future Business Leader of the Year.
 Mr. Odom completed undergraduate work with a B.S. degree in Business.
-After a brief career with Carolina Power and Light Power Company in Raleigh, North Carolina he enlisted in the U.S. Army during the buildup of the Vietnam War.
+After a brief career with Carolina Power and Light Power Company in Raleigh, North Carolina he enlisted during the buildup of the Vietnam War.

 Lieutenant Odom graduated from Officer Candidate School at Fort Lee, Virginia and was immediately deployed to the Republic of Vietnam where he served as an Engineer Supply Officer and later as a Subsistence Supply Officer.
 Following an assignment as a Test Officer at the U.S. Army Test and Evaluation Command at Aberdeen Proving Ground, Captain Odom graduated from the Quartermaster Officer Career Course at Fort Lee.
 He deployed to the Republic of Thailand and was appointed Executive Officer to the Depot Commander and later Secretary to the General Staff for the U.S. Army.
 At Fort Rucker, Alabama he commanded the 108th Quartermaster Company followed by duty as Chief of Protocol.
 He graduated from Troy State University with a MBA.

-At Campbell University, Major Odom was an Assistant Professor of Military Science with the ROTC Detachment and he was inducted into the Faculty Senate.
+At Campbell University, Major Odom was an Assistant Professor of Military Science with the ROTC Detachment and inducted into the Faculty Senate.
 He graduated from the United States Army Command and General Staff College at Fort Leavenworth, Kansas .
 He was deployed to Heidelberg, Federal Republic of Germany, at the United States Army Europe Headquarters in the Office of the Deputy Chief of Staff for Logistics.
-LTC Odom’s final military tour was a five year assignment at the United States Army Logistics Management College (ALMC) at Fort Lee, Virginia as Director for both the United States Army Auditors and Major Items Management Courses.
-He is a graduate of a number of the other courses at ALMC.
+LTC Odom’s final military tour was a five-year assignment at the United States Army Logistics Management College (ALMC) at Fort Lee, Virginia as Director for both the United States Army Auditors and Major Items Management Courses.
+He was a graduate of a number of the other courses at ALMC.
 LTC Odom also served as a guest lecturer at the Command and General Staff College, Fort Leavenworth, Kansas.
 He retired in the Regular Army rank of Lieutenant Colonel.

 His post-military career included employment as a Systems Analyst at Computer Science Corporation, Co-Owner of B&O Computers, and recently as a G.E.D.
 Instructor.
 The Odoms returned to Durham after living around the world including 33 years in Virginia.

 For several years Charles Odom and his wife supplied and posted colors for individual patriots interred at the Spanish American War Cemetery, on the grounds of the Hampton Veterans Medical Center, Hampton, Virginia.
 During his administration President General Odom presented the National Society Sons and Daughters of Antebellum Planters bronze marker and certificate of award to Shirley Plantation at Charles City County, Virginia and to the Richard Wainwright Barber Farm, Rowan County, North Carolina.
-He has served as sponsor for 21 hereditary groups for their respective events held at the Army and Navy Club, Washington.
+He served as sponsor for 26 hereditary groups for their respective events held at the Army and Navy Club, Washington.